 a sewing kit and the gear bag for the photographers.
 If a bride or a bridesmaid or somebody has a tear and address or whatever, and the photographer stands up and says, Hey, let me fix that for you.
 I can’t say how much a well moment, I can’t tell you how many weddings we booked as a result of referrals from that.
 Exactly right, so people are just blown away.
 So you have to actually create the list of these wow factors to make sure that your team members, as clay was saying, when you delegate, don’t skip over these things.
 Also, there was on the checklist for the photographer, there’s dropoff gourmet chocolate and give it to the event planner.
 Yes, and people every time I didn’t know we’re still doing.
 We’re still doing now and know our shell dude.
 Come on man.
 So what happens is people by default always will do the least amount of effort that is expected.

-So you’ve got to make it part of your process.
+So you’ve got to make it part of your business podcast process.
 Part of your minimum expectation should be to wow people.
 Talk to me about the drive through line at Chick filet Andrew.
 You worked there.
 Why does the why do the drive through?
 People actually come outside of the business coach store and come out to your car so that they actually come out to your car because it’s a lot more personal and you get a better interaction as opposed to talking to a robotic speaker box.
 Um, and so that way, uh, orders or understood a lot better when it’s face to face, less miscommunication, just like in texting and emailing you go.
 It’s so much.
 It’s so much quicker.
 It’s so much more personal and it’s so much more accurate when you actually have a person.
 You’re talking to them.
 So step one again, ask yourself, how can I overdeliver from either my boss or, you know, how am I not over delivering?

 Just ask yourself, this is the first concept is, you know, what area of my life in business and my not overdelivering it.
 Okay.
 This next concept is how can I systemically put it into my checklist?
 Checklists.
 Yes.
 Put it into your checklist.
 A check.
 Oh, here’s a checklist.
 What?
 Check one.
 Check to put it on the checklist.
 Uh, Houston, uh, all systems go check Houston.
 Do we have any bacon on board?
 The space shuttle Discovery, there’s a check list check list.
 Yes.
 You have planes used checklists.
 Why are you not using a checklist?
 Make a checklist for the to put it in the over delivery.
 Third, people will not refer now until they say, wow, concept three.
 People will not refer now until they say, wow, I don’t care how many times you ask people for referrals, you and your clever referral schemes and your moves.